 Cytoplasmic Transfer and IVF

 Fertility medicine is something that is expanding and evolving all the time.
 Thanks to the latest scientific innovations, processes and methods of fertility treatment have slowly become more and more sophisticated, allowing a much wider range of patients to access the treatments they need and want.
 IVF is now available to older couples who want to start a family later in life, using donor eggs and sperm if necessary.
-It’s much easier for same sex couples to have successful treatment now, and have a biological link to their baby.
-But, there’s something new and exciting out there which has exploded onto the fertility medicine scene and has allowed sweeping changes to take place.
-This isn’t something that’s ever been seen before in standard IVF treatment – but it’s something which is the very latest in innovative fertility treatment.
+It’s much easier for same-sex couples to have successful treatment now, and have a biological link to their baby.
+But, there’s something new and exciting out there that has exploded onto the fertility medicine scene and has allowed sweeping changes to take place.
+This isn’t something that’s ever been seen before in standard IVF treatment – but it’s something that is the very latest in innovative fertility treatment.
 What is this new process called?
 Cytoplasmic transfer.
 Sounds complicated?
 It’s actually not, once you’ve got to grips with the medical terminology, the process itself is simple to understand, and here’s our guide to cytoplasmic transfer and how it could revolutionise even the most advanced fertility treatment available.

 IVF with cytoplasmic transfer